AI4Finance-Foundation/Quantum-Tensor-Networks-for-Variational-Reinforcement-Learning-NeurIPS-2020/README.md

 spin, energy_history = VRL_train(five_tuple, k, data, cores, lr=0.1, epochs=1000)
 ```
 One can retrieve the trained policy from the variable `spin`; the optimization processes for tensor completion and energy minimization are tracked by `completion_error` and `energy_history` respectively.

+An example notebook is provided in the root directory.